rkratt007/task-visualizer/README.md

 - Currently you have the ablity to Edit and Delete Task records.
 - Hopefully later 12-02-2019 I will have the create form created and work.
 Currnetly the endpoint in the api is already built out.

 Note: This application was built in less then 2 days from scratch.
-So just remeber, that rome wasn't built in a day and if want something perfect.
-You need to pay to play...
+So just remeber, that rome wasn't built in a day and if you want something perfect.
+You need more time for this.

 If you have any questions or feature request please send me an email to rkratt@gmail.com